lharris4/hk25/content/crosscutting.md

 ---
 ### Joint EarthCARE analysis with ESA ([hk25-EarthCARE](https://github.com/digital-earths-global-hackathon/hk25-teams/tree/main/hk25-EarthCARE))

 [EarthCARE](https://earth.esa.int/eogateway/missions/earthcare) is a satellite, developed by ESA and JAXA and is the sixth satellite choosen as part of ESA's Earth Explorer Programme.
-It was launched on 28 May 2024, and be completing its first year in orbit at the time of the Hackathon.
+It was launched on 28 May 2024, and will be completing its first year in orbit at the time of the Hackathon.
 It has unusual capabilities for measuring clouds, aerosols, and radiation.

- In this team we will analyze both EarthCARE data and the participating models along virtual EarthCARE swaths, with an initial focus on tropical deep convection as analyzed by EarthCARE, aircraft, ships and ground stations during the [ORCESTRA campaign](http://orcestra-campaign.org/), i.e., over the Tropical Atlantic in the time-period between 10 August and 30 September.
+In this cross-cutting activity we will analyze both EarthCARE data and the participating models along virtual EarthCARE swaths, with an initial focus on tropical deep convection as analyzed by EarthCARE, aircraft, ships and ground stations during the [ORCESTRA campaign](http://orcestra-campaign.org/), i.e., over the Tropical Atlantic in the time-period between 10 August and 30 September.

 **Coordination**: Saskia Brose (saskia.brose@esa.int)

 #### Sketch of initial activities:
 * extract model output along selected orbit frames